Vivekananda986/Microservices-based-Quiz-App/README.md

 3. **Run Microservices**: Start both the Quiz Service and the Questions Service.
 4. **API Gateway**: Start the API Gateway to handle incoming requests and route them to the appropriate microservice.

+## API endpoints

+- POST /quiz/create/: Admin can create quiz by passing category name, title, numofQuestions as parameters.
+- GET /quiz/get/{id}/: To get the questions by id.
+- POST /quiz/submit/{id}/: User submits the quiz.

 ## Development Setup

 1. **Clone the Repository**: Clone this repository to your local machine.